stawberri/mews/README.md

 mew.err("Error error!
 Time to panic nyow!")
 ```

 Properties can go anywhere.
-Simple properties like `.markdown` simply return a new mew.
+Simple properties like `.err` simply return a new mew.
 You generally wouldn't use a simple property multiple times, but this is completely valid:

 ```js
 let mew = mews.telegram.noNotify // noNotify on